A Message from Project C.U.R.E.’s President

 In this time of crisis, Project C.U.R.E. is making our resources available to the hospitals and first responders in our C.U.R.E.
 Communities of Denver, Nashville, Phoenix, Houston, Philadelphia, Kansas City, and Chicago.
 We are donating all of our masks, gloves, PPE’s and other items needed to fight the COVID-19 to these heroes.
 One hundred percent of the items that individuals and companies give to the local fight against COVID-19 will be given to the brave men and women on the front lines of this fight, in our communities here in the U.S. We look forward to the day when this is over and this struggle is a memory.
 Until then, Project C.U.R.E. will continue to change our world.
 Right now, our world is right next door.

-To augment the supply over the past month and a half, Project C.U.R.E. has conducted supply drives in Denver, Colorado Springs, Nashville, Chicago, Phoenix and Houston.
+To augment the supply over the past three months, Project C.U.R.E. has conducted supply drives in Denver, Colorado Springs, Nashville, Chicago, Phoenix, and Houston.
 These efforts have provided 66 pallets of donated medical supplies that have been distributed to health care systems within those communities.
 The Project C.U.R.E. distribution warehouse in Houston also recently donated over 1,200 boxes of medical supplies from their warehouse inventory to local health care facilities and is reaching out to the community to secure additional product donations.
 Beyond the donations secured through the collection drives for local communities, Project C.U.R.E. has delivered over 384 shipments of medical supplies and equipment, including ventilators, throughout the United States as a part of the pivot to domestic support earlier in March.
 That is over 8,700 boxes of supplies.
 These shipments have been worth more than $3,000,000 so far.
 Similar drives are being planned for Kansas City and other locations.

 Outside of the PPE drives we’ve had partners like Cheniere Energy (#LNGives) who provided $50,000 for a 1:1 match in Houston.
 A partnership with Seko Logistics to procure new PPE and help fill in the distribution gaps where we don’t have a presence, so far SEKO has signed a sales order to purchase over 240,000 masks, including 40,000 N95 respirator masks and 200,000 3-ply ear-loop masks – both surgical and medical.
 In addition, they will acquire 2,500 disposable medical bio-protective suits and are working to secure reusable isolation gowns as part of the initiative.